jennyygeng/dataanalytics/README.md

 **Tool:** Microsoft Excel

 This project focuses on analyzing data related to the Recording Academy to inform strategic business decisions.
-* **A/B Testing Analysis:** Evaluated the results of "LevelUp!"
-A/B testing to determine the statistical significance and business impact of proposed changes.
+* **A/B Testing Analysis:** Evaluated the results of A/B testing to determine the statistical significance and business impact of proposed changes.
 * **Data Manipulation:** Utilized advanced Excel functions to clean, filter, and analyze comprehensive datasets containing Grammy and Recording Academy metrics.
 * **Deliverables:** The `Grammys_Project_Jenny Geng.xlsx` file includes the full data dictionary, A/B testing worksheets, and my complete analysis and solutions.